 The courses in Optometry offered at the University of New South Wales are the only courses of professional training for optometrists given in this State.
-The Department of Optometry provides instruction in the Optometry degree course and in the Optometry conversion course for holders of the A.S.T.C. diploma in Optometry.
+The Department of Optometry provides instruction in the Optometry degree course.

 Under an agreement reached between the University and the Department of Technical Education the majority of A.S.T.C. diploma courses, including the course in Optometry, previously offered by the University on behalf of the Department, have been withdrawn and replaced by courses leading to a University degree.
 The A.S.T.C. diploma course in Optometry has now been replaced by a full-time course leading to the degree of Bachelor of Optometry (B. Optom.), so that there will be no more enrolments in the diploma course.
-Holders of the diploma in Optometry may proceed to the conversion course with full credit for their diploma studies.
-The conversion course leads to the degree of Bachelor of Science, Pass or Honours, and may be completed in two or three years of part-time study.
-Full details of this course are set out in the Department of Optometry handbook.
-The degree of Bachelor of Optometry may be awarded at

-Pass or Honours level.
+The degree of Bachelor of Optometry may be awarded at Pass or Honours level.